It gives me great pleasure to present, on behalf of the Board of

-(IEDCL-an IL&FS subsidiary) (26%); the balance 23.5% is proposed to
+(IEDCL-an IL&FS subsidiary) (26%); the balance 23.5% has been tied up

-OTPC is setting up a 726.6 MW (2 X 363.3 MW) gas based Combined Cycle
+OTPC has set up a 726.6 MW (2 X 363.3 MW) gas based Combined Cycle Power

-project has been to monetize idle gas assets of ONGC in land-locked Tripura state and to
+to monetize idle gas assets of ONGC in land-locked Tripura state and to

 boost exploratory efforts in the region.